henrik/progress_bar/README.md

 ## Usage

-Specify the current value and the total value, and a bar will be rendered to STDOUT:
+Specify the current value and the total value, and a bar will be rendered to STDOUT.

 ``` elixir
 ProgressBar.render(2, 3)